-GM: “Caroline, who are you talking to?” comes her sister’s voice.
+GM: “Caroline, who are you talking to?” comes that sister’s voice.

 Emmett: Her voice would quicken her pulse if he had one.
 Caroline can see the effect it has on him—his pupils dilating, his expression freezing slightly.
 It takes him a moment to shake it off before he regards the vampire with a raised eyebrow.

 “If she wants me to stay away, I’m happy to.
 But it seems like a choice for her, doesn’t it?
 Will you really refuse to tell her she has a visitor?
 And besides, are you going to pretend I’m not a gift on a silver platter?
 You can’t watch her all the time, after all.
 But I can, if she wills it.
 I can guard her and warn her of threats before they come to her.”

 Cécilia frowns in puzzlement.
 It wasn’t that long ago that Em saw her, he supposes, but time crawled at a snail’s pace in solitary, and who knows how much has passed since he died.
 Cécilia still has an engagement ring on her finger that looks like it must cost someone’s mortgage, though, for what that may be worth.
 She’s dressed relatively casually in a white ruffled blouse, loose pale blue skirt that matches her eyes, and darker hemp ballet flats.